 Gilbert residents who ignore the chirp find that the sound changes to a grinding noise.
 That is more serious.
 It means that the friction material on your brake pad is worn away and metal parts of the brake are grinding against the rotor when you press on the brakes.
 Obviously, this metal-on-metal means that your brakes aren't stopping very well.
 It also means that your rotor is being damaged.
 It may need to be resurfaced or even replaced.

 Pedal pulsation is another noticeable sound.
 When your rotor is not in perfect alignment, it pushes against the brake pads unevenly as you apply the brakes.
 There could be a number of reasons for this.
 The rotor and wheel hub may not be mating well, causing the rotor to be spinning out of vertical alignment.
 This misalignment can be caused by either the rotor or the hub, or a combination of the two.
 If this persists, the rotor may even start to wear unevenly to the point that its thickness varies, causing an even more noticeable pulsation.
 This uneven mating of the brake pad and the rotor when braking means less contact and it will reduce braking power.

-Your service center or the team at Spectrum Car Care Center in Gilbert can determine the cause of the misalignment and remedy the problem.
+Your service center or the team at Spectrum Car Care in Gilbert can determine the cause of the misalignment and remedy the problem.

 Either unusual brake noise or pedal pulsation are signs for Gilbert residents that there are brake problems.
-Gilbert drivers should have a tech at Spectrum Car Care Center check their brakes thoroughly and recommend any steps necessary to correct the issue.
+Gilbert drivers should have a tech at Spectrum Car Care check their brakes thoroughly and recommend any steps necessary to correct the issue.

 A regular brake inspection is on every vehicle's recommended list.
-Ask your friendly and knowledgeable Spectrum Car Care Center service advisor if it's time for brake inspection.
+Ask your friendly and knowledgeable Spectrum Car Care service advisor if it's time for brake inspection.